els285/Intro2NN4Physics/README.md

 5. Building a small DNN to identify the Higgs boson in LHC data!

 ## References
 The tutorials herein make use of ATLAS OpenData, namely the _ATLAS 13 TeV samples collection with at least two leptons (electron or muon), for 2020 Open Data release_ ([10.7483/OPENDATA.ATLAS.GQ1W.I9VI](10.7483/OPENDATA.ATLAS.GQ1W.I9VI)).
-Thank you to the ATLAS Collaboration for providing
+Thank you to the ATLAS Collaboration for providing powerful open-source dataset for education purposes.